-NOTE: Central to the PYP definition of curriculum is a commitment to an ongoing self-study of the school's curriculum, thereby continually improving the school's ability to develop teaching and learning programs.
-The results of student assessments, communicated via the IB Learner Profile, portfolios, student led conferences, the Grade 5 Exhibition, and report cards, are crucial in this endeavor and are central to the school's efforts to better meet individual and collective learning needs and monitor teacher performance and the effectiveness of school-wide learning programs.
+NOTE: Central to the PYP definition of curriculum is a commitment to an ongoing self-study of the school's curriculum, thereby continually improving the school's ability to develop teaching

 THE SECONDARY SCHOOL

 GENERAL INTRODUCTION

 The Secondary School comprises Grades 6 to 12.
 Grade 6 to 8 is termed 'Middle School' for pastoral purposes while Grade 9 to 12 is termed 'High School.'
 Each grade is divided into two teaching units named homerooms and indicated by the initial of the homeroom teacher; eg. 8S is Mr. Simmons' homeroom group.
 The schedule is organized on a 10-day cycle (Weeks A and B).
 The Secondary School is housed in the 'Han' building for all academic activities other than Visual Art, Design, and PE/Health.